maurits150/simploo/README.md

  * Each instance has an actual instance of it's super classes too.
  * Support for the 'super' keyword to reach the members of a super class.
  * Any requests to non-existant class members will traverse up the derivation tree.
  * The aforementioned operates at O(1) speed due to a build-in member registry.
-There's no iterating taking place!
+There's no iterating taking place! (doesn't apply to protected members unfortunately, see additional notes)

 **Interfaces**